A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Controlled Markov Model Formulation for Decentralized Stochastic Control and Well-Posedness of a Dynamic Program

-Witsenhausen does not address the well-posedness of a dynamic programming equation leading to the recursions given in (\ref{standardDP}), but notes that for teams with finite action and measurement spaces the equations would be well-defined.
+Witsenhausen does not address the well-posedness of a dynamic programming equation leading to the recursions given in (\ref{WitOptEq}), but notes that for teams with finite action and measurement spaces the equations would be well-defined.
 For the more general setup, as we will observe in the following, the well-posedness of the dynamic programming recursions requires us to revisit the concepts of universal measurability and analytic functions.

-A function $f$ is $\mu$-measurable if there exists a Borel measurable function $g$ which agrees with $f$ $\mu$-a.e.
+It suffices for a function to be universally measurable (and not necessarily Borel measurable) for its integration with respect to some probability measure to be well-defined: a function $f$ is $\mu$-measurable if there exists a Borel measurable function $g$ which agrees with $f$ $\mu$-a.e.
 A function that is $\mu$-measurable for every probability measure $\mu$ is called universally measurable.
 A set $B$ is universally measurable if the function $1_{\{x \in B\}}$ is universally measurable.

-A measurable image of a Borel set is called an {\it analytic} set \cite{dynkin1979controlled}. \begin{fact} The image of a Borel set under a measurable function, and hence an analytic set, is universally measurable. \end{fact}
+A measurable image of a Borel set is called an {\it analytic} set \cite[Appendix 2]{dynkin1979controlled}.
+We note that this is evidently equivalent to the seemingly more restrictive condition of being a {\it continuous} image of some Borel set.
+The image of a Borel set under a measurable function, and hence an analytic set, is universally measurable.

 The integral of a universally measurable function is well-defined and is equal to the integral of a Borel measurable function which is $\mu$-almost equal to that function (with $\mu$ being the measure for integration).
 While applying dynamic programming, we often seek to establish the existence of measurable functions through the operation:

-However, we need a stronger condition than universal measurability for the recursions to be well-defined.

-A function $f$ is called lower semi-analytic if $\{x: f(x) < c\}$ is analytic for each scalar $c \in \mathbb{R}$.
+However, we need a stronger condition than universal measurability for the recursions to be well-defined: a function $f$ is called lower semi-analytic if $\{x: f(x) < c\}$ is analytic for each scalar $c \in \mathbb{R}$.
 Lower semi-analytic functions are universally measurable \cite{dynkin1979controlled}.